jonfroehlich/CSE590Sp2018/L07-OpenCV/README.md

 # Setting Up OpenCV in Android Studio
-Notes on starting an Android OpenCV project.
+Notes on starting an Android OpenCV project in Android Studio.

 1. Download the [OpenCV for Android library from SourceForge](https://sourceforge.net/projects/opencvlibrary/files/opencv-android/).
 Similar to Python, the OpenCV team maintains both a version 2 (2.4.13) and a version 3 of the library (currently 3.4.1).
 We are using [3.4.1](https://sourceforge.net/projects/opencvlibrary/files/opencv-android/3.4.1/) in our course.